ibrajix/AbegAppClone/README.md

 # Abeg App Clone

-## :wave: Hello!
-This is a clone of the popular 'Cash App' Like App - 'Abeg' (Android)
+## :wave: This is a clone of the popular 'Cash App' Like App called Abeg

 <p float="left">